 Join Us, Collaborate, Create Cross-Cultural Bonds

 In the same year, the decision was made to establish “Beit Ben-Yehuda” as the International Meeting Center and guesthouse we have today.
 The goal was clear from the start: to open doors to people from all backgrounds, and create a place that is a cultural center for learning and understanding.
-With a focal point on German-Israeli relations, we do offer a variety of different seminars, workshops, lectures, language courses and other events on historical, sociological, political and cultural topics, including our German, Hebrew and Yiddish courses.
+With a focal point on German-Israeli relations, we do offer a variety of different seminars, workshops, lectures, language courses, and other events on historical, sociological, political, and cultural topics.

 Eliezer Ben-Yehuda (1858 – 1922)

 Eliezer Ben-Yehuda was the main figure in the transformation of the Hebrew language.
 He converted the language from rom a strictly cultural and bible-based discourse, to a living, spoken language that is used in the daily lives of millions of Israelis and Jews all over the world.

 Ben-Yehuda made an incredible intellectual and political effort to disseminate his linguistic innovations and modern Hebrew style in Hebrew newspapers by way of writing his Complete Dictionary of Ancient and Modern Hebrew (1908-59) and establishing the Hebrew Language Council (1889).

 Born January 7, 1858, in the small Lithuanian city of Lushki, Eliezer Yitzhak Perelman (later Eliezer Ben-Yehuda) received a traditional Jewish education and already started learning the Hebrew language from Torah and Talmud before he was three years old.
 During the second half of the 19th century, when the idea of modern national status and new political movements appeared, Ben-Yehuda became a supporter of the Haskala (Jewish Enlightenment) and the Zionist movement (Jewish national movement).